UntitledModGame/umg-mods/lootplot.content.s0/_planning/season0.md

 - Empty book: Coverts target slots into NULL slots

 Scaling items
-- item: give +1 permanent pointsGenerated to a random target item
+- spartan_helmet: give +1 permanent pointsGenerated to a random target item

 *SPECIAL ITEMS*: Cannot be obtained via random generation!
 Can only be spawned by other items
 - grass-item: generates 1 point